ryx/datalayer.js/README.md

 });
 ```

+### Testmode
+TODO: explain testmode and its activation via URL

 ## Passing Data
 There are three different ways to pass data to datalayer.js, each has it's own specific usecase.
+Although you can mix these three ways as you please, it might make sense to stick with one approach to keep your implementation maintainable and understandable.

 ### Using rendertime markup
 This way is more applicable for classical, server-rendered websites.
 You put `<meta>` tags like the following in your markup (i.e. your website's HTML, no matter how that is generated) to pass "rendertime" data or events to the datalayer.
 Of course we are not using any inline Javascript because inline scripts are just bad for your karma (and highly discouraged, too) ;-)